Protect vulnerable farmed animals in disaster prone areas

 Intensive farms tend to be in areas at high-risk for natural disasters.
 This is likely due to a combination of factors: the low cost of land, lax environmental or tax regulations in the region, zoning, and right-to-farm laws.

-The concentration of farms and animals means that when disasters do strike, like during Hurricane Florence one year ago, millions of animals are killed and injured.
+The concentration of farms and animals means that when disasters do strike, like during Hurricane Florence two years ago, millions of animals are killed and injured.

 Climate change is increasing the severity and frequency of disasters.
 We must also work to build greater resilience to the consequences of a changing climate.